New websites and large redesigns

 We bought our own domain name and are designing our own site – can you link to it from the PCC website?

-No, we don’t link to PCC-affiliated programs that are not within the PCC website.
+No, we don’t link to PCC-affiliated programs that aren’t on the PCC website.
 Domains may expire or get hacked.
 It has happened in the past, so we have developed a strict standard against linking to outside sites.
 Your site will also be easier for people to find at pcc.edu due to our excellent search engine ranking.